somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-As follow, the each datasets have different distributions of frequency.
+Each datasets have the different frequency distribution of the traffic signs as follows.
+In the training dataset, some classes have only two hundreds images, and may cause a shortage to adequately train.
+And there is near ten times difference among 43 classes that is possible to unfair train and to infer at low qualities.

 <img width=640 src="./fig/histgram_of_dataset_all.png"/>

-In the training dataset, there is near ten times difference among 43 labels(classes).
-Therefore it is possible that training under this dataset can not be equal condition for each labels.

-Moreover, some labels may have shortage of sample number to adequately train.

-The followings is each label's mean of pixel mean value.
+The following shows each class's mean value of its image's pixel mean values.
-It shows labels 6, 20, 10 and 8 have very dark images, less than about 50 pixel value.
+Some classes, like 6, 20, 10 and 8, have very dark images that may mean low contrast dataset.

 <img width=640 src="./fig/pixel_mean_vs_label.png"/>

-The followings is each label's stdev of pixel mean value.
+The following is each class's standard deviation(stdev) of its images's pixel mean value.
-It shows labels 6, 21, 27, 21 and others have low deviation among same label sample images.
+Some classs, like 6, 21, 27, 21 and others, have very low deviation compared to other classes that also can cause unfair training.

 <img width=640 src="./fig/pixel_stdv_vs_label.png"/>

 As explained above, the training dataset may have some issue to train like:
  1. sample number shortage in some lables
  2. low contrast(dark) images
- 3. low variance in some labels
+ 3. low variance in some classess

 ##2.2. an exploratory visualization of the dataset.

-Here is a quick look of typical images in the training dataset.
+Here is a quick look that shows images sampled from the training dataset.
+The dataset has a lot of similar images that seem to be augmented via image processing techniques like changing brightness, contrast, chroma and cropping position.

 <img width=640 alt="image data" src="./fig/AllTrainingImage_skip28.png"/>

-This Dataset has a lot of similar images that seem to be augmented via image processing techniques like changing brightness, contrast, chroma and cropping position.

 ##2.3. averaged class images of the dataset.

-Here are class example images(the first class image in the training dataset) and class average images.
+Here are the typical class images(the first image of the class in the training dataset)  and class averaged images.

 <img width=800 src="./fig/sampled_43_images_in_X_train.png"/>

 <img width=800 src="./fig/mean_images_in_X_train_wo_normalization.png"/>

-All class average images still have their own characteristic enough to recognize as traffic signs.
+All class averaged images still keep their own characteristic enough to recognize as traffic signs.

-But some classes seem to have some troubles.
+But some classes seem to have troubles as follow.

- 1. low chroma: class 6, 32, 41, 42
+ 1. low chroma at class 6, 32, 41, 42
- 2. un-necessary background texture: class 16, 19, 20, 24, 30
+ 2. un-necessary background texture at class 16, 19, 20, 24, 30
- 3. dark brightness: class 3, 5, 6, 7, 10, 20
+ 3. dark brightness at class 3, 5, 6, 7, 10, 20

 <!-- <img width=640 src="./fig/pixel_mean_stdv_vs_label.png"/> -->

 #3.
-Feasibility Test
+Feasibility Study

-The training dataset potentially has trouble factors as described above.
+As described above, the training dataset potentially has trouble factors.
-So I had feasibility tests before selecting methods for pre-processing, CNN design and augmenting image data in order to reduce the training data risk.
+So I had a feasibility study before selecting methods for pre-processing, CNN design and augmenting image data in order to reduce the training data risk.

-At the first, I made a reasonable scale model for the feasibility tests.
+At the first, I made a reasonable scale model for the feasibility study.
 This model is bigger than the LeNet-5 on lesson 8 and would be smaller than the final model, so I named it "middle model".

 ###3.1 design of "middle model" and training parameters

-Here are the specifications of the middle model and training parameters.
+Here is the specification of "middle model" and training parameters.

 | Layer         		|     Description	        					|
 |:----------------------|:----------------------------------------------|